RobinBoers/geheimesite.nl/README.md

 The site can be redeployed without needing to `git push` (which wasn't possible when I was using GitHub Actions), because I'm using `rsync`.

+I use a very strict CSP that prohibits any Javascript, as to not tempt myself to use it too much.

+## Future plans

+- Check for broken links while linting
+- Changelogs using Git history
+- Form for submitting webmentions

 ## License